Private rented sector crucial to solving Scotland’s housing crisis

 However, these new rules and regulations are only effective if those working within the sector and their customers are educated, and if the rules are effectively enforced.
 SAL provides information to landlords all over the country and will soon be partnering homelessness charity Shelter Scotland’ s public exhibitions to inform the widest possible audience of the new rules.

 What everyone needs now from government is effective enforcement.
 Regulation was welcomed by, and indeed some aspects were pressed for by SAL, to drive those offering sub-standard service for a knock-down price out of the market.
 Those who will not comply need to go and we need to see this happening right now.
-Here at SAL we will investigate any evidence presented to us should anyone believe that one of our members does not comply and we’ll take appropriate action if that is found to be the case.
+Here at SAL we will investigate any evidence presented to us should anyone believe that one of our members does not comply and we will take appropriate action if that is found to be the case.

-The problem arises when criminals, who are highly unlikely to be part of a quality organisation break the rules.
+The problem arises when criminals, who are highly unlikely to be part of a quality organisation, break the rules.
 When this happens the public needs assistance from government to access an effective route for complaints to be logged, investigated and action taken, otherwise additional legislation can never be effective.

 We also need to ensure that landlords can afford to invest in their properties.
 Despite the perception amongst some, being a responsible landlord incurs high costs including training, safety checks, maintenance, improvements such as energy efficiency and other legislative requirements.
 It can be a low-margin business.
 Recent changes to taxation have hugely driven up costs for responsible landlords.
 These costs can impact on tenants via increased rents.